adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 times than average monthly wage in Lithuania.
-Also, about universities agreeing on this agenda to boost number of student applications, because unis in Lithuania benefit from something called "student basked" - an amount of money they get for a single student.
+Also, about universities agreeing on this agenda to boost number of student applications, because unis in Lithuania benefit from something called "student basket" - an amount of money they get for a single student.
 This, supposedly, had to increase the quality of studies.
-Politics; don't even ask to explain this logic..._
+Don't ask to explain..._

 Marketing is good and I will repeat the message - there is a lack of software engineers.
-Not any engineers, but those who are able to understand the scope and context of a problem, come up with a sensible solution and write source code to make computers (even thousands of them) and solve that problem in an automated and efficient manner.
+Not any engineers, but those who are able to understand the scope and context of a problem, come up with a sensible solution and write source code to make computers (even thousands of them) solve that problem in an automated and efficient manner.

 Companies, who are not picky enough about their engineers, often do not understand the cost[\[4\]](#footnotes-20140211).